yutong-xie/ECE549-Computer-Vision/README.md

 In this mp, I reviewed the calculus and linear algebra knowledge.
 Also, I tried to combine and align the Prokudin-Gorskii’s black-and-white (grayscale) image composites based on **SSD** and **ZNCC**.
 Given three grayscale channels, I could reproduce the original RGB images, which have great quality.

 ### Machine Problem 1
-In mp1, I proved that the vanishing points of lines on the plane lie on the vanishing line of the plane and I derived the ellipse projected by sphere satisfied an equation about teh center and radius of sphere.
+In mp1, I proved that the vanishing points of lines on the plane lie on the vanishing line of the plane and I derived the ellipse projected by sphere satisfied an equation about the center and radius of sphere.
 Also, I estimated the albedo and surface normals to implement shape from shading.

 ### Machine Problem 2
 In mp2, I simulated optical flow induced on the image of a static scene due to camera motion and visualized the optical flow using python.
 Then, I built a basic contour detector using derivative of Gaussian ﬁlters and non-maximum suppression on **BSDS** dataset.
 What's more, I implemented a Laplacian blob detector and tested it on given image.